Nap Training: How to Get Good Naps for Good Nights

 Use an Abbreviated Bedtime Routine

 Your baby is used to their bedtime routine.
-For example, if your routine is bath, fresh diaper, book, snuggles, in bed awake, then you can modify this routine for naptimes.
+If your routine is bath, fresh diaper, book, snuggles, in bed awake, then you can modify this routine for nap training.
 A naptime routine may look something like this: fresh diaper, book, quick snuggle, in bed awake.
+Choose a few activities and make your routine consistent every night.

 Remember that you want your baby to recognize that it’s time to sleep.
-So take a look at their sleep environment.
+Take a look at their sleep environment.
 Is there a lot of light coming in?
 What about a comfortable temperature?
 Can your baby hear too much “traffic” or noise in her space?

 Consider investing in blackout curtains if your baby’s room gets a lot of sun.
 To combat noise, a sound machine can help, or even just running a ceiling fan.

 Your baby needs a consistent routine, and napping in her bed at home is the best way to help reinforce your nap training efforts.

 Plan outings and errands around nap time, or hire a sitter to stay with your sleeping baby if you must be out during her usual siestas.